 EuroMillions winning numbers revealed for record £208m UK jackpot draw

-The EuroMillions jackpot is capped once it reaches 250 million euros – or £208 million

-The winning numbers for the biggest lottery prize the UK has seen have been revealed.
+The winning numbers for the biggest lottery prize the UK has ever seen have been revealed.

-The jackpot for the draw today (13 June) is an estimated £208 million and would make ithe largest prize awarded in the UK if won by a single ticket-holder.
+The jackpot for the draw today (17 June) is an estimated £208 million and would make it the largest prize awarded in the UK if won by a single ticket-holder.

 Players must correctly choose all seven numbers to win the jackpot.